 Data for this project was collected in collaboration with local speakers.
-Nine texts were transcribed, glossed, translated and annotated.
+One text was transcribed, glossed, translated, and annotated.
+Seven texts were transcribed in the u̱t-Maꞌin orthography, translated, and annotated.

 |Speaker’s Name||Text Title||Text Reference Code||Number of Clauses||Year Collected||Genre|

 |Ibrahim Tume Ushe||Spider, frog, and Chameleon||SFC||79||2005||Folk / Proverbial Narrative|

 |Ibrahim Yohanna||The Gossip King||GK||122||2013||Folk / Proverbial Narrative|

 |Ibrahim Yohanna||Posessed Woman||PW||100||2013||Personal Narrative|